AhmedMagdyNoser/node-vendora/README.md

 ---

-## User Module
+## User Modules

+The users collection is affected by 3 main modules:

+### 1. Users CRUD - for Admins

-The User module is implemented using the same factory-based approach, along with similar image handling logic.
-CRUD operations are defined in a modular and reusable way.
+Implemented using the same factory-based approach, along with similar image handling logic.
-Refer to `models/userModel.js`, `routes/userRoute.js`, `validators/userValidator.js`, and `controllers/userController.js`.

 Key highlights:

 - Unique field validation (e.g., email and phone) is handled carefully during both creation and updates — see `validators/userValidator.js` for the approach and notice the idea in the `updateUserValidator`.
 - Passwords are hashed securely before being saved to the database.
-- Passwords are excluded from API responses using the Mongoose `select` option and a custom `.toJSON()` transformation.
+- Sensitive data (i. e. password) are excluded from API responses using the Mongoose `select` option and a custom `.toJSON()` transformation.

+### 2. Authentication Module

+See the `authController.js` and the `protectionMiddlewares.js`

+### 3. Profile Module

+See the `profileController.js`.